KILTprotocol/docs/sdk/02_tutorial/05_issuer/02_did.md

 title: DID
 ---

-import CodeBlock from '@theme/CodeBlock';
 import TsJsBlock from '@site/src/components/TsJsBlock';
-import SnippetBlock from '@site/src/components/SnippetBlock';
+import TsJsSnippet from '@site/src/components/TsJsSnippet';

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import GenerateKeypairs from '!!raw-loader!@site/code_examples/sdk_examples/src/workshop/issuer/generateKeypairs.ts';
-import GenerateDid from '!!raw-loader!@site/code_examples/sdk_examples/src/workshop/issuer/generateDid.ts';
+import TutorialCode from '!!raw-loader!@site/code_examples/sdk_examples/src/workshop/index.ts';

-The next step is to generate a KILT decentralized identifier (DID) using the account you created for the <span className="label-role issuer">Issuer</span> in [the previous step](./01_account.md).
+The next step is to generate a KILT decentralized identifier (DID) using the account you created for the <span className="label-role issuer">Issuer</span> in [the previous step](../04_accounts.md).

 A DID is a string uniquely identifying each KILT user.
 A DID may represent any entity, such as a person, an organization, or a machine.